appium/appium-xcuitest-driver/docs/run-preinstalled-wda.md

 Please read [Real Device Configuration tutorial](real-device-config.md) to configure the WebDriverAgent package for a real device before the step 4.

 If it is a non-paid account by `appium` user name, the bundle id would have `com.appium` prefix.
-Then, the WebDriverAgent-Runner's bumdle id could be `com.appium.WebDriverAgentRunner` for example.
+Then, the WebDriverAgent-Runner's bundle id could be `com.appium.WebDriverAgentRunner` for example.
 `appium:updatedWDABundleId` value should be `com.appium.WebDriverAgentRunner` then.
 The test bundle by Xcode will be `com.appium.WebDriverAegnt.xctrunner`.

 > **Note**
-> Older than Xcode 11 has different naming convention.
-This feature does not work for a package which is built by Xcode versions below 12 have different naming conventions.
+> Versions of Xcode older than 11 have a different naming convention.
+This feature does not work for a package which is built by Xcode versions below 12.

 > **Note**
 > Please make sure that the installed `WebDriverAgentRunner-Runner` application is still launchable if the XCUITest driver session startup still fails by providing a correct WebDriverAgent bundle identifier.